DaltonSW/daltonsw.github.io/content/projects/aocli.md

 *Note: Might not be the most up-to-date version, since this will match to the module version*

-Ensure you have `Go` installed.
-Then run the following:
+Ensure you have `Go` [installed](https://go.dev/doc/install).
+Then, run the following:

 `go install go.dalton.dog/aocli@latest`

 Ensure you have `$GOPATH` on your `$PATH`.

+## Required Setup

+1. Go to [Advent of Code](https://adventofcode.com) and login with your preferred method
+2. Access Dev Tools (either F12 or Right-Click -> Inspect)
+3. Click the `Storage` tab at the top of the section
+4. Locate the `session` token.
+Double click the `Value` and copy it
+5. Place the session token in one of the following places:
+    - `~/.config/aocgo/session.token`
+    - `AOC_SESSION_TOKEN` environment variable*
+6. Run `aocli health` to ensure the program can find the token properly

+**If you choose the environment variable method, ensure you include a line to set it in your shell's startup script so it gets set every launch.*

 ## After Installation

+To view the available commands, check out the command list [here](https://github.com/DaltonSW/aocgo/tree/main/cmd/aocli) or run `aocli help` once installed.

-Check out the repository [here]().
+Check out the repository [here](https://github.com/DaltonSW/aocgo/tree/main/cmd/aocli).
 It has required setup instructions and a list of available commands with examples.

 ## Shoutouts